jivahire-com/cpp-thread-safe-cache/docs/debug_user_guides/svp/UsingSVP.md

 SVP is CPU and RAM intensive application/tool.
 Because of this, it is not advised to run SVP on local laptop, rather, it is advised to use the Microsoft Virtual DevBox which comes with 64 CPU cores, and 64 GB RAM.

 To get your own personal SCHIE DevBox Workstation, visit this [Request DevBox Link](https://sihelp.corp.microsoft.com/portal/service?btn=73&itil_requesttype_id=3&root_category=30&autolog=true&id=45).
 At the time of writing this section, requesting of this DevBox was free for use till 2025.
-Thanks to Aniruddha Tiru (atiru@microsoft.com) for this gathering the details to get this DevBox setup.

 Details needed to get your DevBox are as below and may vary based on your team: